Pata (musician): 2007–present: X Japan reunion

 On January 15, 2016, Pata was rushed to the intensive care unit of a Tokyo hospital.
 He was diagnosed with colon diverticulitis and a severe blood clot in his portal vein, but in stable condition.
 In June, Yoshiki stated that Pata was discharged in March, but had to go back for surgery in August.
 Pata announced he was discharged on August 10.
-X Japan ended up postponing their album release and March 12, 2016 concert at the Wembley Arena in London for a whole year; the latter being held on March 4, 2017.
+X Japan ended up postponing the release of their sixth studio album and March 12, 2016, concert at the Wembley Arena in London for a whole year; the latter was held on March 4, 2017, while the former remains unreleased.